 It is a requirement by law under the ‘Employers Liability (Compulsory Insurance) Act 1969’.
 It is an offence to employ someone without taking out Employers’ Liability insurance.

-- Sole-Employee Incorporated Companies (SEIC) do not have to purchase EL cover (SEIC – A Company that has only one employee with that employee also owning 51% or more of the issued share capital in that company).
+- Sole-Employee Incorporated Companies (SEIC) do not have to purchase EL cover.
+SEIC’s are a company that has only one employee.
+That employee owns 51% or more of the issued share capital in that company.

-- Also family businesses do not need Employers Liability cover if all employees are closely related to the employer (as husband, wife, civil partner, father, mother, grandfather, grandmother, stepfather, stepmother, son, daughter, grandson, granddaughter, stepson, stepdaughter, brother, sister, half-brother or half-sister).
+- Family businesses do not need Employers Liability cover if all employees are closely related to the employer.
+This is as husband, wife, civil partner, father, mother, grandfather, grandmother, stepfather, stepmother, son, daughter, grandson, granddaughter, stepson, stepdaughter, brother, sister, half-brother or half-sister.
 However, this exemption does not apply to family businesses which are incorporated as limited companies.

 Employers Liability for LLP's (Limited Liability Partnerships)

-Whether or not an LLP will need Employers Liability insurance depends upon the status of the persons within the LLP in question.
+The requirement for Employers Liability Insurance depends upon the status of the persons within the LLP in question.
 If there are LLP Members and also employed staff, then clearly Employers Liability cover is needed in respect of the employees.

-In addition, consideration is likely to be given as to whether the individual has signed an LLP Members agreement, whether they were entitled to a discretionary distribution of surplus profit and whether they were entitled to share in the proceeds of a sale of the LLP or in its winding up.
+In addition, consideration is likely to be given as to whether the individual has signed an LLP Members agreement.
+Or if they were entitled to a discretionary distribution of surplus profit.
+Or if they were entitled to share in the proceeds of a sale of the LLP or in its winding up.
 Those factors assist in determining whether the individual is more akin to a Partner or employee.
-These factors are essentially legal arguments and we would recommend that you seek independent legal advice if you are at all unclear as to the status of personnel within your business.
+These factors are essentially legal arguments.
+We would recommend that you seek independent legal advice if you are at all unclear as to the status of personnel within your business.

 What is Liability Insurance?